Alexander Mackenzie (explorer): 1789 Mackenzie River expedition to the Arctic Ocean

 On behalf of the North West Company, Mackenzie journeyed to Lake Athabasca where, in 1788, he was one of the founders of Fort Chipewyan.
 He had been sent to replace Peter Pond, a partner in the North West Company.
 From Pond, he learned that the First Nations people understood that the local rivers flowed to the north-west.
-Thinking that it would lead to Cook Inlet in Alaska, he set out by canoe on the river known to the local Dene First Nations people as the Dehcho (Mackenzie River), on 3 July 1789.
+Thinking that it would lead to Cook Inlet in Alaska, he set out by canoe on the river known to the local Dene First Nations people as the Dehcho (later named for the explorer as Mackenzie River), on 3 July 1789.
 On 14 July he reached the Arctic Ocean, rather than the Pacific.
-Later, in a letter to his cousin Roderick, he called the waterway "the River Disappointment," since the river did not prove to be the Northwest Passage, as he had hoped.
-In fact the story is probably apocryphal, as Mackenzie's own and contemporary records merely refer to it as the "Grand River."
-The river came to be known as the Mackenzie River in his honour.
+Later, in a letter to his cousin Roderick, he called the waterway "the River Disappointment," since the river did not prove to be the Northwest Passage for which he had hoped.
+This story is probably apocryphal, as Mackenzie's own and contemporary records refer to it simply as the "Grand River."
+The river later came to be known as the Mackenzie River in his honour.